davidmerfield/Blot/app/templates/folders/README.md

 To release new versions of the folders for download on master branch, just commit and push to master branch.

+Then deploy the latest version of the code:

+./scripts/deploy.sh

+Then ssh into the server and run the build script for the new folder:

+ssh blot
+login
+node app/templates/folders <newfoldername>

 ## Using new folders

 Set the "demo_folder" property in the locals of a given template to the name of this folder to make it available on the website, e.g.